 Cap-and-Trade Makes Carbon Trading Possible

 Carbon emissions trading really took off when the European Union instituted a cap-and-trade program in 2005.
-It set a cap on the total the amount of CO2 that heavy industries and utilities could emit.
+It set a cap on the total amount of carbon dioxide that heavy industries and utilities could emit.

 The cap must be low enough to actually reduce the greenhouse gases that cause global warming.
 If the cap is too low, then it will make the cost of doing business too high and slow economic growth.
 If the cap is too high, then it won't impact the pace of global warming.